FrediBach/Blowson/README.md

 - Datetime
 - Time

-Sentence, paragraph and article will be generated in English and they script will try to guess a correct range of amounts.
+Sentence, paragraph and article will be generated in English and the script will try to guess a correct range of amounts.
 So for example if your sample looks like this:

 ```
 {